-The materials evaluated in this study included ESN[®] (Agrium Advanced Technolgies, Inc) Environmental Smart Nitrogen that is a urea granule within a micro-thin polymer coating.
+The materials evaluated in current study included ESN® (Agrium Advanced Technolgies, Inc) Environmental Smart Nitrogen that is a urea granule within a micro-thin polymer coating.
 The coating allows water within the soil to move into the granule and dissolve the urea inside.
 The urea solution then moves out through the coating into the soil where it becomes available to the growing crop.
-A second material evaluated was Agrotain[®] (N-(n-Butyl) thiophosphoric triamide (NBPT) from Koch Agronomic Services.
+A second material evaluated has been Agrotain[®] (N-(n-Butyl) thiophosphoric triamide (NBPT) from Koch Agronomic Services.
 This product has been billed as the world's leading urease inhibitor and is meant to reduce ammonia volatilization when coated on urea granules.
-The other product that was included in the study was NutriSphere-N[®] (Specialty Fertilizer Products).
+Other companies have similar materials but generally the same active ingredient.
+The other product that was included in the study was NutriSphere-N[®] (Specialty Fertilizer Products, Leawood, KS).
 The enhancer is said to operate by "killing the spectrum of soil bacteria and manages N fertilizer at the molecular level."
-This product is also coated onto granular urea or mixed with UAN solution to enhance nutrient uptake.
+This product is also spraycoated onto granular urea or mixed with UAN solution to enhance nutrient uptake.
 These three products were compared to urea and UAN solution applied at 90, 120, and 150 lb N/acre.
 The products were mixed with the appropriate N source just prior to application.
-The all fertilizer sources were applied as a split application, except ESN which was applied 100% at planting.
+All fertilizer sources were applied as a split application, except ESN which was applied 100% at planting.
 For the split applications, 60 lb N/acre was applied just after emergence with the remaining N applied as a sidedress application (to establish rates) at the pin-head square growth stage (PHS).
 All cultural practices were maintained uniformly through the season.
 The non-irrigated study was located at the Tribbett Satellite Farm (TSF) on a Dundee-Forestdale silty clay loam with some Dowling soil intermingled.
 The experimental design was a factorial arrangement of treatment in a randomized complete block (RCB) design with five replications and grown as a continuous cotton system.
-The study was initiated in 2010 and continued in 2011.
+The study was initiated in 2010 and continued through 2012.
 The irrigated site was established in 2011 at the Delta Research and Extension Center (DREC) on a Dubbs silt loam.
-Treatments were arranged in an RCB design with four replications and followed corn in rotation.
+Since this irrigated study is rotated with corn, the study location varies from year to year and was located on a Newellton silty clay in 2012.
+Treatments were arranged in an RCB design with four replications.
 All granular treatments at each location were hand-applied pre-weighed samples applied after emergence.
 Each plot was harvested with a commercial spindle picker adapted for individual plot harvest.
-Grab-samples were taken at the time of harvest and ginned through a 10-saw microgin to determine the lint percent and subsequent lint yields.
+Grab-samples were taken at the time of harvest and ginned through a 10-saw micro-gin to determine the lint percent and subsequent lint yields.
 All data was then analyzed with the Statistical Analysis System (SAS Institute, Cary, NC) utilizing Analysis of Variance with mean separation by Waller-Duncan K-ration t-test and Fisher's Protected Least Significant Difference.